Who We Are

 Vice President, Communications – Catherine Liguori

-Vice President, Membership – Lois Melka
+Vice President, Membership – Bev Luehs

 Spiritual Advisor – Msgr.
 Robert Meyer, Pastor, St. Teresa of Avila Church